taatuut/shopper/README.md

 Retrieve with `$atlas_uri` or `%atlas_uri` in a terminal on MacOS or Windows, `atlas_uri = os.getenv('atlas_uri')` in Python, and `System.getenv("atlas_uri");` in Java.

 # Prepare

-When usign a local MongoDB installation, start it using something like:
+When using a local MongoDB installation, start it using something like:

 ```
 cd path/to/repo/folder/shopper